-High viscosity grease (p.
-122)
+High viscosity grease (🕮 p.
+121)

-- Insert the lower triple clamp with the steering stem.
+Insert the lower triple clamp with the steering stem.
 Mount the upper steering head bearing.

-- Slide on O-ring 1.
+Slide on O-ring 1. \

-- Position protective ring 2.
+Position protective ring 2.

-- Position the upper triple clamp with the handlebar. - Mount nut 3, but do not tighten it yet.
+- Position the upper triple clamp with the handlebar. \ - \ Mount nut 3, but do not tighten it yet.

-- ✓ Air release screw 4 of the right fork leg is positioned to the front. - ✓ Valve ♠ of the left fork leg faces the front.
+- Position the fork legs. - ✓ Air bleeder screw 4 of the right fork leg is positioned to the front.

+Valve A of the left fork leg faces the front.

 Grooves are milled into the side of the upper end of the fork legs.
-The second milled groove (from the top) must be flush with the top edge of the upper triple clamp.
+The second milled groove (from the top) must be flush with the upper edge of the upper triple clamp.
 The air suspension is located in the left fork leg.
 The pressure and rebound damping is located in the right fork leg.